Quick Search:

 OneDrive, known as SkyDrive was made by Microsoft.
 This cloud storage is a good option for those who like to keep things simple.
 It has been integrated into Windows 8 and higher.
 Also, OneDrive can be also installed on the cellphone.
 The most important one is it offers 5 GB of storage for free to save data.

-In addition to OneDrive providing more storage space, the following factors drive users to transfer or sync from Dropbox to OneDrive:
+In addition to OneDrive providing more storage space, the following factors drive you to transfer or sync from Dropbox to OneDrive:

 • OneDrive is more affordable: The paid plans of OneDrive are much cheaper than what you get from Dropbox.
 For example, you only need to spend $6.99 to get 1TB of space per month on OneDrive, while the same amount of space on Dropbox costs $9.99 per month.